 Why I angel invest

 I’ve been asked this question many times over the past 8 years.
-My answer has changed over time.
+As my portfolio has grown, so has my answer to this question.
 I’m sharing my thought process because perhaps it will nudge some of you to angel invest too!

 I was the Founder & CEO of InboxDollars from 2000 to 2019.
 We were a two-sided marketplace business with consumers on one side (who earned cash rewards for taking surveys, shopping, etc.) and marketers on the other side (who paid us to engage with our consumers in a performance-based model, which we then shared with consumers).